 Forests are well-known sinks for atmospheric carbon.
-Globally, the carbon content of forests (woody biomass, litter, deadwood, and soil organic carbon) is equivalent to about one-half of the carbon in the atmosphere.
+In North America, the carbon content of forests (woody biomass, litter, deadwood, and soil organic carbon) is approximately 325 million metric tons.
+But biomass removal and other wood products use offset that amount, resulting in a net sink for North America of 217 million metric tons.1

 The Carbon Cycle of Forests

 Trees, like all other plants, fix atmospheric CO2 through photosynthesis and convert it to biomass and other materials necessary for metabolism.
-Nearly all of the long-term carbon storage occurs as woody biomass.
-Only a very small fraction of the carbon fixed becomes soil organic carbon through addition and decomposition of fallen branches, leaf litter, and dead roots.
-Some carbon is released back to the atmosphere from tree respiration and decomposition of soil organic matter.
+Above ground, most of forests’ long-term carbon storage occurs as woody biomass.
+Some of that carbon becomes soil organic carbon through addition and decomposition of fallen branches, leaf litter, and dead roots, and recent study found that 50-70 of soil carbon storage in boreal forests occurs in roots and root associated micro-organisms and fungi.2 .
+The remaining carbon is released back to the atmosphere from tree respiration and the decomposition of soil organic matter.

 Storing carbon in woody biomass is a good choice because it is a stable, long-term carbon pool.
-Even if a forest is no longer sequestering additional carbon or is sequestering it at low rates, the carbon previously sequestered in biomass is preserved for a long time because wood decomposes very slowly.
+Even if a forest is no longer sequestering additional carbon or is sequestering it at low rates, the carbon previously sequestered in biomass is preserved for a long time because wood decomposes very slowly and tree roots prevent erosion and subsequent oxidation of soil organic carbon.

 Dynamic Carbon Cycling Over Time